College Football on CBS Sports: 2020s

 On December 20, 2019, it was reported by Sports Business Journal that after having offered $300 million per-season, CBS had exited negotiations to renew its SEC package beyond the 2023 season.
 CBS cited a need to "aggressively focus on other important strategic priorities moving forward".
 On December 10, 2020, ESPN announced that it had acquired the top SEC rights under a 10-year deal beginning in 2024, valued at $3 billion over the length of the contract.
 The games are slated to air on ABC, thus centralizing the entirety of the SEC's media rights with The Walt Disney Company.

 On May 11, 2020, CBS Sports agreed to a multi-year deal through the 2023 season to become the home of UConn Huskies home games, which will mostly air on CBS Sports Network.

 After the 2020 season, CBS lost its alternating rights to the Navy–Notre Dame game to ESPN.
 The rights were bought as part of a new media rights contract signed between the network and the American Athletic Conference (AAC), which Navy has affiliated with for football since 2015.

 On August 18, 2022, CBS reached a seven-year deal to broadcast Big Ten football and basketball beginning in the 2023 season.
 CBS will air up to 15 Big Ten football games per-season, including a Friday afternoon game on Thanksgiving weekend, and the Big Ten Football Championship Game in 2024 and 2028.
 Big Ten games replaced the SEC in CBS's traditional 3:30 p.m.
 ET window beginning in the 2024 season; in a transitional arrangement, CBS carried seven Big Ten games in 2023 around its final season of SEC coverage, which were mostly part of doubleheaders and tripleheaders with SEC and/or Mountain West games.

 In 2023, CBS Sports Network began airing football games from the FCS level Northeast Conference.

 In 2024, CBS renewed its rights to the Sun Bowl through 2030.

-In April 2025, the Pac-12 Conference—whose membership had been reduced to Oregon State and Washington State after the rest of its teams departed to the Big Ten, Big 12, and ACC in 2024—announced an agreement to air two prime time games on CBS in the 2025 season (with the remainder airing on The CW, and two on ESPN); this will include the Apple Cup game between Washington State and its Big Ten rival Washington.
+In April 2025, the Pac-12 Conference—whose membership had been reduced to Oregon State and Washington State after the rest of its teams departed to the Big Ten, Big 12, and ACC in 2024—announced an agreement to air two prime time games on CBS in the 2025 season (with the remainder airing on The CW, and two on ESPN); this included the Apple Cup game between Washington State and its Big Ten rival Washington.
 In June 2025, ahead of the conference's reconstruction to include at least six additional teams in the 2026 season (most of which coming from the Mountain West), the Pac-12 announced an extension of the contract through the 2030 season.
 CBS will air at least three regular season games per-season and the Pac-12 Football Championship Game, while CBS Sports Network will also air a package of games.
+Beginning with the 2026 season CBS will introduce a new graphics design similar to the NFL on CBS.